pyro-kinetics/pyrokinetics/docs/rst_docs/equilibrium.rst

+.. default-role:: math
 .. _sec-equilibrium:

 Equilibrium
 ===========

-Equilibrium class has the following data
+``Equilibrium`` defines a global 2D Tokamak equilibrium, and has the following data:

 .. image:: figures/equilibrium.png
   :width: 600

-This can be used to load the LocalGeometry class
+This can be used to load a ``LocalGeometry`` class at a given :math:`\psi_n`.

- .. automodule:: pyrokinetics.equilibrium
+.. autoclass:: pyrokinetics.equilibrium.Equilibrium
   :members:
   :undoc-members:
   :show-inheritance: